canadaluke888/TTB/README.md

 - **Editing a cell:** Enter the `edit cell` command.
 Enter the index for the cell that is displayed on the screen.
 For example, if you wanted to edit the second row of the second column, you would enter '2,2'.
 After entering the index for the cell, you can then enter the new information that you want in the cell.
 - **Printing the table:** Enter the `print table` command.
 - **Loading data from a CSV file:** Enter the `load csv` command.
 Enter the path to the CSV file.
 - **Loading more than one CSV file:** Enter the `load csv batch` command.
 Enter the path to the directory that contains the CSV files.
 Specify if you want to add the CSV files in the subdirectories.
+All tables loaded will be saved under the default name "Table".
 - **Saving data to a CSV file:** Enter the `save csv` command.
 You will be prompted on if you want to use the name of the table as the name of the CSV file.
 The CSV file will appear in the root directory of the app.
 - **Saving a table to a PDF file:** Enter the `save pdf` command.
 You will be prompted on if you want to use the table name as the file name.
 The PDF file will appear in the root directory of the application.
 - **Saving the table data to a JSON file:** Enter the `save json` command.
 Specify if you want to use the name of the table as the name for the JSON file.
 The file will appear in the root directory for the application.